FACULTY SENATE POLICIES

 or methods courses).

-The School of Education Director will report to the Provost.
-The Director will be determined by a search & screen process as described in the policy on administrative searches.
+The School of Education Dean will report to the Provost.
+The Dean will be determined by a search & screen process as described in the policy on administrative searches.

 A. Responsibilities of School of Education Faculty: School of Education Faculty are responsible for ensuring that course activities clearly connect to appropriate learning objectives and expectations for teacher education related outcomes (i.e. Wisconsin Teacher Standards, Wisconsin Pupil Services Standards, Specific Content Standards, UW-L SoE Conceptual Framework).
 Scholarship should be expected to include scholarly and/or creative work that is related to teacher preparation or pupil services within the framework of the faculty member’s content specialization.
 Service and professional development should be expected to include involvement in School of Education activities including DPI accreditation activities.

-C. Hiring of School of Education Faculty: The Director of the School of Education shall consult with departmental search&screen committees hiring School of Education Faculty by providing input on position description language that describes the responsibility for delivering and maintaining DPI approved programs. the Director will meet with search finalists and provide input to the search&screen committee prior to a recommendation to hire.
+C. Hiring of School of Education Faculty: The Dean of the School of Education shall consult with departmental search & screen committees hiring School of Education Faculty by providing input on position description language that describes the responsibility for delivering and maintaining DPI approved programs.
+The Dean will meet with search finalists and provide input to the search & screen committee prior to a recommendation to hire.

-D. Retention and Promotion of School of Education Faculty: The Director of the School of Education shall provide input to departmental retention/promotion committees.
-The input will be in the form of an evaluative letter directed to the department/committee.
-The letter will address teaching, scholarship, service and professional development as they pertain to DPI standards, content standards and expectations for teacher education.
-Seven days prior to the retention meeting the chair of the department or the committee chair will provide the candidates materials to the School of Education Director.
+D. Retention and Promotion of School of Education Faculty: The Dean of the School of Education shall provide input to departmental retention/promotion committees.
+The input will be in the form of an evaluative document directed to the department/committee.
+The document will address teaching, scholarship, service and professional development as they pertain to DPI standards, content standards and expectations for teacher education.
+Seven days prior to the retention meeting the chair of the department or the committee chair will provide the candidates materials to the School of Education Dean.